mgalley/DSTC7-End-to-End-Conversation-Modeling/README.md

 |2.
 Evaluation Phase|Sept 10 – 24|
 |2.1 Test data made available|Sept 10|

-Note: We are providing scripts to extract the data from a Reddit [dump](http://files.pushshift.io/reddit/comments/), avoiding legal difficulties of releasing data ourselves.
+Note: We are providing scripts to extract the data from a Reddit [dump](http://files.pushshift.io/reddit/comments/), as we are unable to release the data directly ourselves.

 ## Organizers
 * [Michel Galley](https://www.microsoft.com/en-us/research/people/mgalley/)